11 reasons why you shouldn't have more than a single audience in MailchimpTrust me when I say "Mo' Audiences, Mo' Problems"

 …especially if you’ve got multiple forms and multiple audiences.

-#9 - It's time consuming to move data around to get it in the right place
+9 - It's really time consuming to move data around to get it in the right place

-Moving data from one form to another is challenging – especially if data doesn’t match.
+Moving data from one audience to another is challenging – especially if data doesn’t match.

 A single audience means that no one is in more than one place… and therefore no data to move around